 One needs 7 herbs to make green sauce: Kerbel, Schnittlauch, Petersilie, Pimpinelle, Sauerampfer, Kresse & Borretsch

-1. chervil - also known as French parsley
+1. chervil - also known as French parsley2. chives

 3. parsley